This article was originally published in May 2025 and has been updated.

 Get AI insights on this story:

-For us, winter calls for snuggly sleep-ins and lazy days indoors.
+The colder seasons call for snuggly sleep-ins and lazy days indoors.
 But for our nocturnal animal friends, the arrival of shorter, darker days provides ideal conditions for increased play and activity.
 To keep them safe, we must take extra care on our roads.

-In the lead up to the busy winter school holiday travel period, we’re helping you plan for safer road trips, with simple ways to keep you and our precious native wildlife out of harm’s way.
+In the lead up to the busy school holiday travel period, we’re helping you plan for safer road trips, with simple ways to keep you and our precious native wildlife out of harm’s way.

 Wildlife collisions can be extremely dangerous for drivers and can cause significant accidents.